paloblanco/simplepysite/pages/index.md

 1. I want to make lists like this one.
 2. I don't like static site generators
-3. WHile I like Markdeep its kind of tricky
+3. While I like Markdeep its kind of tricky
 4. I want to learn css

 Here is some code I like!